GluuFederation/docs-ce-prod/docs/source/authn-guide/intro.md

 In addition, specific apps can request specific forms of authentication using the OpenID Connect `acr_value`.
 More on that topic [below](#multiple-authentication-mechanisms).

+If a default ACR is not specified, oxAuth will determine it based on enabled scripts and the internal user/password ACR.
+This internal ACR, `simple_password_auth`, is set to level -1.
+This means that it has lower priority than any scripts, so oxAuth will use it only if no other authentication method is set.

 ## Basic Authentication

 Gluu will default to Basic Authentcation, which is username and password authentication against the local Gluu LDAP.
 If [LDAP synchronization](../user-management/ldap-sync.md) has been configured, an existing backend LDAP server can be used for authentication.